 An important milestone in the development of the Russian-Thai political dialogue was the first ever visit to Thailand of the head of the Russian state – the State Visit of H.E.
-Mr. Vladimir V. Putin, President of the Russian Federation, in October 2003, back to back with his participation in the Asia-Pacific Economic Cooperation Forum (APEC) Leaders Week in Bangkok.
+Mr. Vladimir Putin, President of the Russian Federation in October 2003, back to back with his participation in the Asia-Pacific Economic Cooperation Forum (APEC) Leaders Week in Bangkok.

-Other members of the Thai Royal Family are also often guests of our country: H.R.H.
+Other members of the Thai Royal Family are also frequent guests of our country: H.R.H.
 Princess Galayani Wattana, the late sister of the King of Thailand (in 1975 and 1989), H.R.H.
 Crown Prince Maha Vajiralongkorn (in 1989, 2007 and 2008), H.R.H.
-Princess Maha Chakri Sirindhorn (in 1993), H.R.H.
+Princess Maha Chakri Sirindhorn (in 1993 and 2017), H.R.H.
 Princess Chulabhorn Mahidol (in 2011 and 2012).

-Prime minister of Thailand H.E.
+Prime Minister of Thailand H.E.
 Mr. Thaksin Shinavatra visited Russia in 2002 and 2006.
-His sister, Prime minister of Thailand Mrs. Yingluck Shinavatra met H.E.
-Mr. Vladimir V. Putin on the sidelines of APEC Leaders Week in Vladivostok (Russia) in September 2012.
+His sister, Prime Minister of Thailand H.E.
+Mrs. Yingluck Shinavatra met H.E.
+Mr. Vladimir Putin, President of the Russian Federation on the sidelines of APEC Leaders Week in Vladivostok (Russia) on September 8, 2012.

 Both countries have dynamic interparliamentary contacts.
 President of the Senate of Thailand visited Russia in 2009 and 2013.
 The Heads of the upper chambers of both parliaments also met twice on the sidelines of the Asia Pacific Interparliamentary Forum in 2010 and 2013.
-The friendship groups of the Thai National Assembly traveled to Russia in 2012 and 2013.
+The friendship groups of the Thai National Assembly traveled to Russia in 2012, 2013 and 2017.

-Interaction of Russia and Thailand in multilateral diplomacy is based on two countries’ close or similar approaches to settlement of global and regional problems in the agenda of the United Nations as well as other international organizations and fora.
+Interaction of Russia and Thailand in multilateral diplomacy is based on the two countries’ close or similar approaches to settlement of global and regional problems in the agenda of the United Nations as well as other international organizations and fora.
 Thailand co-sponsored or supported a number of Russian draft UN GA resolutions.
 We also witness the mutual support to each other’s candidatures during elections to UN bodies.

 Major importance is attached to the Russian-Thai interaction within the Asia-Pacific Economic Cooperation (APEC).